Jury: Atlanta attorney who shot wife guilty of murder

 Associated Press

-ATLANTA (AP) - A jury has found an Atlanta attorney who fatally shot his wife guilty of murder and influencing witnesses.
+ATLANTA (AP) - A jury on Monday found a prominent Atlanta attorney who fatally shot his wife guilty of murder and influencing witnesses, capping a trial that had riveted this city's attention for weeks.

-Jurors returned the verdict Monday afternoon in the case of 75-year-old Claud "Tex" McIver.

-No one has disputed that he shot 64-year-old Diane McIver in September 2016, but the defense had said the shooting was an accident.
+No one has disputed that McIver shot his wife in 2016, but the defense had said the shooting was an accident.
+Defense attorneys also said at trial that McIver loved his wife dearly and that the shooting was a tragic accident.
+Prosecutors had said, however, that McIver intentionally killed his wife because he was in dire financial straits and coveted her money.

+The jury found McIver not guilty of malice murder but guilty of felony murder.
+Felony murder means a killing happens during the commission of a felony, in this case aggravated assault with a deadly weapon.
+The aggravated assault conviction implies intent.

-The jury also found him guilty of possession of a gun during the commission of a felony and guilty of aggravated assault.
+McIver also was found guilty of possession of a firearm during the commission of a felony and influencing witnesses.
+The influencing witnesses charge stems from McIver's having told the driver of the SUV and only witness to the shooting to tell police she wasn't present when the shot was fired.

-McIver was immediately handcuffed in preparation to be taken to jail.
-No immediate sentencing date was announced.
+The verdict came after four weeks of trial testimony by dozens of witnesses, and jury deliberations lasting a little more than four days.

+The McIvers were affluent and well-connected.
+He was a partner at a prominent labor and employment law firm and served on the state election board.
+She was president of U.S. Enterprises Inc., the parent company of Corey Airport Services, where she had worked for 43 years.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.